Christopher Elias

-Christopher J. Elias is the former president and CEO of the Program for Appropriate Technology in Health, also known as PATH, a nonprofit organization that improves global health by ensuring that innovations in science and technology are available to low income groups and developing countries.
+Christopher J. Elias is the president of Global Development at the Bill & Melinda Gates Foundation since 2012, and the former president and CEO of the Program for Appropriate Technology in Health, also known as PATH, a nonprofit organization that improves global health by ensuring that innovations in science and technology are available to low income groups and developing countries, a role he held from 2000 to 2011.

 Education

 Elias received his MD from Creighton University, completed his post-graduate training in internal medicine at the University of California, San Francisco, and received his MPH from the University of Washington.

 Career

-Elias has worked as a senior associate at the International Programs Division of the Population Council.
+Prior to his role at the Bill & Melinda Gates Foundation and PATH, Dr. Elias worked as a senior associate at the International Programs Division of the Population Council.
 He served as country representative of Thailand.

-In October 2011, the Bill & Melinda Gates Foundation formally announced the appointment of Elias to the position of president of its global development program.
-In this role, Elias is responsible of leading the foundation's efforts in developing countries to overcome hunger, poverty and disease.